Skip to main content

 What gets enforced

 • Real device.
-Tokens from emulators or virtual devices are rejected unless allow_emulator is on.
+Tokens from emulators or virtual devices are rejected unless Allow development builds is on.

 • Recognized app.
 The build must match a Play-distributed version of your packageName.
 Sideloaded or repackaged builds fail.